TYPO3/TYPO3.CMS.BaseDistribution/README.md

 * open your browser at "http://localhost:8000"

 Please be aware that the built-in web server is single threaded.
-Which is ultimately a performance killer and may result in deadlocks if you execute too many requests at once.
+Which is ultimately a performance killer if you execute too many requests at once.

 # License